0ad/0ad/binaries/system/readme.txt

                     less complete.
 It should be enough for debugging most rejoin OOSes.
 -unique-logs        adds unix timestamp and process id to the filename of mainlog.html, interestinglog.html
                     and oos_dump.txt to prevent these files from becoming overwritten by another pyrogenesis process.
+-hashtest-full=X    whether to enable computation of full hashes in replaymode (default true).
+Can be disabled to improve performance.
+-hashtest-quick=X   whether to enable computation of quick hashes in replaymode (default false).
+Can be enabled for debugging purposes.

 Windows-specific:
 -wQpcTscSafe        allow timing via QueryPerformanceCounter despite the fact